 This post contains sponsored or affiliate links which help support Lemon Thistle.
 As always, I’ll only recommend things I love, love.
 Full disclosure here.

 So have you ever tried to dismantle one of these beasts?
 You’ve found the perfect inspiration for a pallet project on Pinterest, so you drive until you see a stack and stuff it in your backseat only to get it home and realize that they are SUCH a pain!
 But that’s the price of free.
 So why are they such a pain?
 Those nails can be rusty, spiral, or ring shank (they have barbs).
 And since they’re made out of scrap wood- some of the pieces could have old nails that have just been bent over at the back.
-And the wood? it’s scrap wood, so it can have bark, hard knots, and most frustrating of all- it’s dry so it cracks so easily!
+And the wood?
+It’s scrap wood, so it can have bark, hard knots, and most frustrating of all- it’s dry so it cracks so easily!

 But it’s worth it!
 Free project wood, guys!
 Not only do you get the rustic looking wood from the front and back of pallets (what we see in most projects) but we get the supporting pieces which are basically 2 by 4s that are notched out for a lift.
 These are awesome if you’re building a piece of furniture for the supporting bits that you won’t see.
 Now that we know why we have a love/ hate relationship with these guys… I’m going to show you what I do to get those suckers apart.
 And if you were wondering… this pallet was turned into a rustic towel rack (even in my finished bathroom renovation, this thing gets most of the compliments!)

 *UPDATE* If you’re doing a large amount of projects, use a saw.
-If you’re not- or if you’re using pallets because you’re looking for a cost effective project (and a power saw isn’t in your budget) then use this method.
+If you’re not- or if you’re using pallets because you’re looking for a cost effective project (and a sawsall isn’t in your budget) then use this method.
 We lived in an apartment with limited storage for five years and only had a power drill, hammer, and pry bar- so this is what was best for me!
 And as for pallets not being the cleanest type of wood… we know, but it’s free and sometimes that’s the winning consideration*

 Something to keep in mind- I always prep my wood before I use it in a project.
 That means I sand it and clean it, so don’t worry too much if you get some splinters around your pry marks- you can sand those out.
+I hope you enjoyed this tutorial on how to disassemble a pallet without a saw!

-More Pallet Projects:
+More DIY Pallet Projects:

 Like what you see?